 Thailand - Phuket

-7 Night discounted holiday at the Chanalai Hillside Resort
+7 Night holiday at the Chanalai Hillside Resort

-Return flights to Phuket 7 nights accommodation in a Superior Pool View Room All taxes, levies & surcharges (estimate) Breakfast daily
+Return flights to Phuket on Qatar 7 nights accommodation in a Superior Pool View Room All taxes, levies & surcharges (estimate) Breakfast daily

-Surcharges may apply for travel on a weekend.
+Surcharges may apply for travel on certain days of the week.
+Book by 31 May 2021.

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.